-Remember, if you have an Annual Multi-Trip Policy, let us know if your health has changed before you start your next journey.
+Remember, let us know if your health has changed before you start your next journey.
 We can tell you whether we'll offer you cover for the health changes for any future journey under your policy.

-See 'Tell us about changes to your health' (page 27).
+> See Tell us about changes to your health (page 27).